 So, What’s the Solution?

 Intelligent digitization has the potential to improve workflows and increase productivity substantially.
 The best solution involves implementing a modern cloud-based financial system that offers standardization, automation, and integration of various business functions.
 This means that a single system can be used to manage across-the-board financial operations, including budgeting, accounting, reporting, and reconciliation.
 It also means that data can be shared among multiple systems.
-The best such systems are future-ready as they can be plugged into overarching “platforms” that can bring together powerful systems from across the operations of the EPC company.
+The best such systems are future-ready as they can be plugged into overarching “platforms” that can bring together powerful systems from across the operations of the Construction Management Software company.

 For instance, Microsoft Dynamics 365 Finance & Operations is a unified business management system that is designed to work across the entire spectrum of operations and financial processes.
 Whenever data in one of the modules is updated, the information is reflected and shared in the other modules.
 This eliminates the need for data entry in the other modules, thereby reducing manual labor and the associated costs.

 Furthermore, D365 allows for phased rollouts of upgrades and features, which is essential, especially for vertical integrations.
 This means that minor changes and upgrades to the enterprise’s systems can be implemented in the background without disrupting the ongoing operations.
 The businesses also have access to a wealth of modern features, such as enhanced security, budgetary planning, and risk management.